 Test server connection before saving

-Checks that the system can communicate with the LDAP server configuration.
-The test occurs after you click Save.
+Checks that the storage array can communicate with the LDAP server configuration.
+The test occurs after you click Save at the bottom of the dialog box.
 If this checkbox is selected and the test fails, the configuration is not changed.
-You must resolve the error or clear the checkbox to skip the testing and re-edit the configuration.
+You must resolve the error or de-select the checkbox to skip the testing and re-edit the configuration.

 Search base DN